gaftXX/compendium-triage/docs/defining features/ai orchestration/COMMAND_COMBINATIONS.md

 ### Pattern 3: Question
 - `[question]` - e.g., "what date is today", "how are you"

+### Pattern 4: Web Search
+- `search for [topic]` - e.g., "search for sustainable architecture"
+- `find [information]` - e.g., "find architecture firms in London"
+- `look up [topic]` - e.g., "look up building codes"

+## Search and Navigation Workflows

+### Search then Navigate
+- `"search for sustainable architecture, then open projects"` - Search then navigate
+- `"find building codes, then open regulatory records"` - Search then view regulations
+- `"look up architecture firms, then create new office"` - Search then create
+- `"search for green building standards, then add note"` - Search then process note
+- `"find compliance requirements, then open regulatory list"` - Search then view compliance

+### Multi-Search Operations
+- `"search for modern architecture, then find building codes"` - Multiple searches
+- `"look up sustainable design, then search for green materials"` - Related searches
+- `"find architecture firms, then search for their projects"` - Connected searches

 ### Pattern 4: Combined
 - `[action] [target] and [action] [target]` - e.g., "open offices and show projects"